ibm-cloud-docs/vmwaresolutions/sddc/sd_addingviewingclusters.md

 ## Before you begin

-The ESXi servers that you configured when you ordered an instance are grouped as **SDDC-Cluster** by default.
+The ESXi servers that you configured when you ordered an instance are grouped under a default cluster.
+The default cluster name is:
+* For instances that are deployed in V2.1 or later: **MGMT-Cluster-<subdomain_label>**
+* For instances that are deployed in V2.0 or earlier: **SDDC-Cluster**

 You can add up to five clusters to an instance.
 When you add a cluster for a Cloud Foundation instance, you must specify or review the following settings.

 ## System settings